UglyTroLL/ReKognitionJavaSDK/README.md

 //That's it
 ```

 All API usage examples can be found in the unit tests.
-I've disabled them for not causing any problems when compiling since running these unit tests need valid ReKognition api key and ReKognition api serect.
+I've disabled them for since running these unit tests needs valid ReKognition api key and ReKognition api serect.
+But you can refer to the code to get the idea how to use them.

 Concepts
 ---